MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/media-services.md

 - Stream your content live or deliver content on-demand.
 The topic also links to other relevant topics.

 ## Management Package

 ### Install npm module

+Install the Azure media services npm module

 ```bash
 npm install azure-arm-mediaservices
 ```

 ### Example

+This example liss all media services for a resource group

 ```javascript
 const msRestAzure = require('ms-rest-azure');
 const mediaServicesManagement = require('azure-arm-mediaservices');